dnks0/dbx-proxy/README.md

 - **Terraform module** ready to use (currently **AWS only**)
 - No TLS termination, only passthrough!

+### High availability (overview)

+`dbx-proxy` is placed behind an AWS Network Load Balancer, which spreads connections across the instances in the Auto Scaling Group.
+Availability depends on how many instances you run and whether your subnets span multiple AZs.
+See the Terraform module details for configuration and behavior: [High availability (AWS)](terraform/README.md#high-availability-aws).

 ### Deployment (Terraform) / How to use

 `dbx-proxy` essentially provides Steps 1 and 2 when following the official Databricks documentation for private connectivity to resources in your own networks: